 The text below shows what a typical ephemeris generated by HORIZONS should look like - it was copied and pasted directly out of a browser window.
-Ephemerides that do not conform to this format cannot be guaranteed to run correctly and are likely to be rejected by the OT.
+Ephemerides that do not conform to the HORIZONS format will be rejected by the OT.